Color contrast

 • Non-text UI components and graphical objects: at least 3:1

-Comparison of two webpage mockups: left with high-contrast text meeting WCAG standards, right with low-contrast text failing accessibility requirements
+Comparison: left mockup with high-contrast text (WCAG compliant), right with low-contrast text

 References: